 Understand your local laws: Determine whether or not squatting and adverse possession is even allowed or possible if your area.
 If not, you’re main concern becomes maintaining your vacant property and ensuring it isn’t vandalized or broken into.

 Consult a lawyer: If squatting is a possibility where you live (ie. California) and you have a property that may be vacant for some time, consult a lawyer with experience on the subject of squatting to learn more about you should legally protect yourself.
-Learn more about what states allow squatting by clicking hereOpens in a new tab. to view updated information.
+Learn more about what states allow squatting by clicking here to view updated information.

 Look for options: If you can’t rent the property and can’t live there yourself, do you know a trusted person who can?
 Do you have a friend or family member who could occupy the home and live there so that it isn’t vacant?